Growth Through Digital

 Digital strategy starts with people, which is a useful reminder that whenever we talk about data — especially valuable data — there are humans at the end of it.
 For most organizations, the “people aspect” of transformation refers to the access an organisation has to its consumers, clients, and employees.
 Historically, the interactions in these relationships were not accorded serious attention – either they were not recorded or not carefully considered.

-A digital strategy respects the consumers, clients and employees and values the data they provide.
-A successful digital strategy will also require a work culture for employees which encourages change, experimentation and flexibility around digital technologies.
+A strong strategy respects the consumers, clients and employees and values the data they provide.
+It requires a work culture for employees which encourages change, experimentation and flexibility around digital technologies.

 Accessible and retrievable records of the interactions which your consumers, employees, and clients have with your organisation, across all mediums, are invaluable resources that a digital transformation strategy provides.